schoen/unicast-extensions/rfcs/draft-gilmore-taht-v4uniext.md

 The keywords **MUST**, **MUST NOT**, **REQUIRED**, **SHALL**, **SHALL NOT**, **SHOULD**, **SHOULD NOT**, **RECOMMENDED**, **MAY**, and **OPTIONAL**, when they appear in this document, are to be interpreted as described in [@!RFC2119].

-# A short history of the Internet Addressing models
+# A brief history of the Internet Addressing models

 The Internet Protocol version 4 addressing model started off simple and has evolved over 40 years.
 This Internet-Draft briefly summarizes